Assistant coaches Brian Ferentz and Reese Morgan meet with the media

 Gallery was a consensus first team All-American at the end of the year.
 He was the second player selected in the NFL Draft, being taken by the Oakland Raiders.
 In becoming Iowa's third Outland Trophy winner, he became the second Outland Trophy winner coached by Morgan.
 As the head coach at Benton Community HS, Morgan coached Chad Hennings, the 1987 winner, who was a defensive tackle at the Air Force Academy.
 Hennings is a member of the College Football Hall of Fame.

 As tight ends coach in 2002, Morgan coached tight end Dallas Clark to consensus All-America honors.
 Clark was also named winner of the John Mackey Award, which goes annually to college football's top tight end.
 Clark was named to at least seven first team All-America teams.
 Clark earned a Super Bowl championship with the Indianapolis Colts and earned all-Pro honors in 2009.
+Clark had 31 receptions for 343 yards and three touchdowns for the Baltimore Ravens in 2013 before retiring from the NFL in 2014.

 Morgan became part of the Iowa staff after eight years as head coach at West HS in Iowa City.
 West won state Class 4A (largest class in the state) titles in 1995, 1998 and 1999.
 Morgan left the program with a 26-game winning streak.